winamp.exe

 Can I Disable or Remove winamp.exe?

-How to Completely Remove Winamp
+How to Uninstall Winamp

 Common Problems: High CPU or Memory Usage

-If winamp.exe is consuming excessive resources:
+If winamp.exe is using excessive resources or behaving strangely:

 Common Causes & Solutions